CenturyLinkCloud/PublicKB/Release Notes/2016/2016-09-27-cloud-platform-release-notes.md

 * __SMTP Relay Service - End of Life__

-CenturyLink will be deactivating the SMTP Relay Service on December 1st, 2016.
+Lumen will be deactivating the SMTP Relay Service on December 1st, 2016.

 We are making this change in order to ensure our customers have a fast, scalable, and reliable email delivery service.